lmmx/tap/README.md

   e.g. `load_stream(ymd_ago=(0,0,-2))` or pass the `ymd` argument [either a `datetime.date` or an integer tuple `(y,m,d)`] for an absolute date e.g. `load_stream(ymd=(2021,2,8))`

-After pulling the MP4 stream from its URLs, `preprocess` concatenates them into a single output and convert to WAV at 16 kHz, equivalent to the following shell commands:
+The `load_stream` function initialises a `Stream` object, and upon doing so the `Stream.pull()` and `Stream.preprocess()` methods are called, to pull the MP4 stream from its URLs, then concatenate them into a single output and convert to WAV at 16 kHz, equivalent to the following shell commands:

 ```sh